 Notify Adams County Street Outreach Network of locations where people experiencing unsheltered homelessness are congregating in Adams County by completing this form.
 When possible, the Poverty Reduction Team will check in with the residents, assess needs, and offer basic supplies.

 Want to help with homelessness outreach?
 Volunteers must commit to volunteer one shift per month for at least six months.
-Please email your volunteer application and volunteer waiver to Lindsey Earl and we will schedule a volunteer orientation.
+Please email your volunteer application and volunteer waiver to Heather McClure and we will schedule a volunteer orientation.

 Adams County Day Works